zxue/deploy-maximo-aibroker/README.md

 Depending on where you pull the container images, you will need define the following environment variables.
 Note that dev images are used currently so use the provided ARTIFACTORY credentials.

+> [!NOTE]
+> Make sure that you use the correct instance id.
+It should match the one for MAS Core.

 ```
 # ARTIFACTORY credentials
 export ARTIFACTORY_USERNAME="xxx"